-Also known as “the Emerald Isle” due to its rich greenery and lush forests, the island of Thassos is a place of rare beauty with quite a history to match.
-Whether you are a sportsperson, you love nature or you like to have fun, in Thassos you will find all the required ingredients for a perfect stay.
+Also known as “the Emerald Isle” due to its rich greenery and lush forests, is a place of rare beauty with quite a history to match.
+Whether you are a sportsperson, you love nature or you like to have fun, here you will find all the required ingredients for a perfect stay.
 The mountain, the sea and the luxuriant vegetation make up landscapes of a wild and mystical beauty!

-The splendid mountain panorama in Thassos, the particularly clear and quiet sea, the archaeological remains, the museums and monasteries, as well as the sports courts, the taverns, the bars, or the souvenir shops are promises for an unforgettable vacation on the island.
+The splendid mountain panorama, the particularly clear and quiet sea, the archaeological remains, the museums and monasteries, as well as the sports courts, the taverns, the bars, or the souvenir shops are promises for an unforgettable vacation in Thassos.

-This site facilitates access to good quality accommodation for international tourists who want to spend their holidays in Thassos.
+This site facilitates access to good quality accommodation for international tourists who want to spend their holidays in Thassos Island.
 Accommodation can be secured by renting: hotel rooms, studios (sleeping room with a small kitchen and private bathroom), apartments (a sleeping room, a living room with a sofa bed, a kitchen plus a private bathroom) or villas (containing several sleeping rooms, dining room, multiple bathrooms).
-The most demanding of customers can find on the island of Thassos accommodation in 4 or 5star hotels.
+The most demanding of customers can find on the island, accommodation in 4 or 5star hotels.

-Access to the island of Thassos is impractical by plane, as airplane flights follow these routes: 1) Bucharest - Athens, Athens - Keramoti or 2) Bucharest - Thessaloniki and afterwards, transfer by car to Kavala or Keramoti.
-The easiest access to the island of Thassos is achieved by crossing Bulgaria by car and then boarding the ferryboat in one of the two ports in northern Greece, located on the Aegean coast: Kavala or Keramoti.
+Access to the island is impractical by plane, as airplane flights follow these routes: 1) Bucharest – Athens, Athens – Keramoti or 2) Bucharest – Thessaloniki and afterwards, transfer by car to Kavala or Keramoti.
+The easiest access to Thassos is achieved by crossing Bulgaria by car and then boarding the ferryboat in one of the two ports in northern Greece, located on the Aegean coast: Kavala or Keramoti.